 Roundabouts, or traffic circles (as they’re sometimes called), can be extremely difficult to navigate, especially if you’re not used to them.
 However, the United States has begun to replace many intersections throughout the nation (including Texas) with these European-style circular designs.
 According to extensive research and traffic data taken from around the world, roundabouts decrease intersection collisions while increasing traffic efficiency.

 This idea is wonderful in theory, however, confusion and lack of education on how to use roundabouts can make them as dangerous as normal intersections.
-Although signs and markings are prevalent when approaching these circles, many drivers will make the same mistakes over and over again until they cause a crash.
+Although signs and markings are prevalent when approaching these circles, many drivers will make the same mistakes over and over again until they cause a car crash.

 Common Roundabout Errors That Put You At Risk